terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 You can use the code of this sample automation as a guide to customize the sample app to meet your requirements.
 The code is available at [https://github.com/terraform-ibm-modules/terraform-ibm-rag-sample-da](https://github.com/terraform-ibm-modules/terraform-ibm-rag-sample-da).

-To use your own app, remove the `Workload - Sample RAG App Configuration` member configuration from the stack.
+To use your own app, remove the `Workload - Sample RAG Application` member configuration from the stack.
 This member configuration is specific to the default sample app.

 ## Undeploying the stack and infrastructure